Campus Safety

 Pets/Animals on Campus

-Pets and/or other animals are prohibited from all College buildings except for seeing-eye dogs, seeing-eye dogs-in-training, and rescue animals-in-training.
+Pets and/or other animals are prohibited from all College buildings except for registered service animals.
 Pets and/or other animals must be leashed and are prohibited from being left in automobiles, tethered on campus, or otherwise endangered.
 Pet owners or custodians are expected to maintain proper hygiene by removing all waste material.

 Sexual Harassment & TITLE IX